 Larchwood B&B, Murlaggan, Roy Bridge PH31 4AP

 Larchwood is situated on the south side of the A86 road (Spean Bridge to Newtonmore), about 2.7 miles to the east of the village of Roy Bridge.
-Look out for the grey telephone box in a layby (on the right if travelling from Roy Bridge) near the end of a straight stretch of road.
+Look out for the layby (on the right if travelling from Roy Bridge) near the end of a long, flat and straight stretch of road.
 From the east (A9) we are 2 miles beyond the turning to Fersit.
-Again, look out for the grey phone box (on your left, just after a series of bends, as you start the long straight section).
+Again, look out for the layby (on your left, just after a series of downhill bends) as you start the long straight section).
 We are over the railway bridge, the blue house on the right.